|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The extent of insertion of the control portion into the surround portion is determined by the volume of liquid sodium inside the hydraulic actuator.
 The hydraulic tube is routed through the 14 inch X 6 inch horizontal steel tube on the bottom of the primary sodium pool.
 Small holes are cut in the 14 inch X 6 inch steel tube to allow hydraulic tube installation.
-In the event of a hydraulic cylinder jam an entire line of such cylinders is removed and replaced.
+In the event of a hydraulic cylinder jam an entire line of such cylinders extending across the pool is removed and replaced.

 There is a 1 m high push rod from the piston to the bottom plate on the active fuel bundle control portion.